IAMSDEVAPRASAD/Systems-Thinking-for-Machines---SPM/README.md

 Now our requirement has been updated with **Recipie screen, Role-Based Access Control and startup files**.

 Figuring out What to do ?
 Why to do?
 What to optimize ?
 What to skip ? saves our time during system design and developing control logic.
 We can stop this topic here .
 We can discuss other topics next.

+## 2. observe -> think -> Act

+To be frank, most of the people I see around me just act on a command or go with the group, they don't think.
+So what?
+I don't want you to do the same thing. **There maybe situations where acting quickly will be rewarded rather than thinking and acting** , but I hope it wont work in Engineering.
+Who knows you may figure out things with **bruteforce** , but i dont want spending too muchtime in office, so i dont prefer it unless needed.

+So do i want you to think and act?
+No. One of the mistakes I did is thinking & acting.
+There may be 1000s of parameters which may lead to a result, but there is no necessity to analyse all 1000 of them.
+You will end in constant analysis if you think without context.

+So what?
+Observe first understand the context, **not everything needs to be solved, not everything needs to be understood, there will be trade offs, sweetspots, sometimes you don't need absolute truth** - you need good enough truth to solve the problem.
+Figure it out & Act.

+An example :

+2 engineers a are working in our imaginary machine.
+The tray will be lifted up by a servo motor, once it reaches a certain point it will be stopped based on a sensor feedback.
+Once the tray stops at a point the robot picks it up.
+One engineer teaches robot (x,y,z) points to pick the part from a tray it went for probably a hour.
+Then all begin testing it in Auto sequence, the robot didn't pick.
+Tried multiple times still didn't.

+Then what, the guy who taught robot points begin to say no repeatability in servo motor, delayed sensor feedback, stop command going slowly to drive from control logic, ... .
+Other guy trying to figure out.
+Then one more guy said that robot points are taught with tray in 180 degrees.
+Then we figured out why it happened, its due to improper setting of a **poka yoke** or fool proof sensor.
+Btw poka yoke setups prevent these stuff.

+The guy who taught robot points just thinks, discussing of all technical possibilities without observing.
+That's why observation is necessary.
+Let's move on to last part.